gabrielnguyen2603/Customer-Segmentation/README.md

 ### Data preparation decisions

 - **Source data**
-  - Transactions from the Online Retail dataset, using the CSV export `datasource/raw/Online_Retail.csv`.
+  - Transactions from the Online Retail dataset, using the CSV export `Chen, D. (2015).
+Online Retail [Dataset].
+UCI Machine Learning Repository. [https://doi.org/10.24432/C5BW33]`.

 - **Customer identification**
   - **Only rows with non‑null `CustomerID`** were kept, so each transaction can be attributed to an individual customer.